Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 | **take what the user stated** | they set one of the optional fields | none, and it is optional |
 | **ask** | no safe assumption **and** a must-have is at stake | real |

-The first two rows are easy to confuse, so: **species** is read out of the question by a keyword rule that returns `human` only when the text positively says so.
-No option was preferred over another, so there is nothing to disclose. **`origin`** is different — the question does not settle it, we pick somatic, and a different pick would give a different configuration.
+The first two rows are easy to confuse, so:
+**species** is read out of the question by a keyword rule that returns `human` only when the text positively says so.
+No option was preferred over another, so there is nothing to disclose.

+**`origin`** is different — the question does not settle it, we pick somatic, and a different pick would give a different configuration.
 That is why it is announced and species is not.
 The test is not how confident we are; it is whether a choice was made at all.

-Rows two and four are separated by something else again, and it is not how unclear the question is — both apply to a factor the text does not answer.
-It is whether **one answer is safe to be wrong about**.
+**Whether to assume or ask when answer is not fully certain**:
-For `origin` there is: guessing somatic withholds a filter, guessing germline applies one that discards tumour variants, so the two directions fail very differently and we take the cheap one.
+How much the options lost or added after assumption For `origin` there is: guessing somatic withholds a filter, guessing germline applies one that discards tumour variants, so the two directions fail very differently and we take the cheap one.
 For `variant_size_class` there is no such direction, which is why it is the only thing ever asked about.

 A question that leaves something open returns a working configuration plus a line naming each assumption and how to override it.
-Nobody is blocked; every line can be ignored. **The change that matters is that the tool stopped making invisible choices**, not that it gained the ability to ask.
+Nobody is blocked; every line can be ignored. no invisible choices is ever made in those cases.

 **The optional fields, which you have not seen.** Row three refers to something built but never put in front of you: an *About your data* panel beside the query box, with four dropdowns — species,